-During my clinical training at naturopathic med school, I learned to think about these primary hormonal systems as a three-legged stool.
+During my clinical training in naturopathic medical school, I learned to think about these primary hormonal systems as a three-legged stool.
 Sex hormones make up one leg, thyroid hormones are the second leg, and the third leg represents adrenal hormones.

 Let’s say you’ve got an imbalance in your adrenal hormones because of long-term stress, so that leg becomes shorter.
 Now the stool leans, and you (and your health) can’t sit on it very well, but it’s what you’ve got.

-(You can switch around any of the hormones in this example, it still applies…)
+(You can switch around any of the hormones in this example, and it still applies…)

 The three-legged stool is a great way to illustrate how connected these different hormones are, but it doesn’t help you to understand the hierarchy of hormones.